ronh991/glTF-Blender-IO-MSFS/README.md

   #294 Enhancement - Change RGB Curves to show Blue channel as all 1's (white) - mod added

+# My Issues

+  #8 not export emission day night cycle extension - fixed bug introduced

+# Enhancements

+  Some default values for Metallic, Roughness, Emissive, Base Color have been reset Max emissive strength now 100 (not the same a Emissive Factor) Vertex Color added to exported data and now shows in Blender - Shader nodes added with links Normal - Blue Channel set to default to 1 (White)

 >Asobo would especially like to thank the following people:
 >Vitus of [Wing42](https://wing42.com/), [tml1024](https://github.com/tml1024), [ronh991](https://github.com/ronh991), [pepperoni505](https://github.com/pepperoni505) of [FlyByWire](https://flybywiresim.com/)